 For other Tagalog-related lessons, I highly suggest that you check out our previous posts like how you can learn Tagalog quickly, the common Tagalog names of vegetables, and how to describe food flavors in Tagalog.

 Want to say something better using the most native Tagalog slang?
-Learn more about the country through its words using a free media application available for download into any of your mobile devices.
-Discover a vast collection of Tagalog courses available at the Ling App, my most recommended application for getting the most updated meaning based on the country’s context.
+Learn more about the country through its words using a free media application available for download on any mobile device.
+Discover a vast collection of Tagalog courses available through the Ling app, my most recommended application for getting the most updated meaning based on the country’s context.

 You can also check out Simply Learn, a phrasebook made by the same company to give a straightforward compilation of phrases.
 Make sure that you are updated with our latest posts by checking out our latest blog posts related to Tagalog.

-So, what are waiting for?
-Get your learning journey started today by downloading the Ling App and Simply Learn!
-Who knows, you can master a new language of your choice just by using these free resources in your spare time?
+So, what are you waiting for?
+Start your learning journey today by downloading the Ling App and Simply Learn!
+Who knows?
+You can master a new language of your choice just by using these free resources in your spare time.